Elevator: Manual controls

 In the first half of the twentieth century, almost all elevators had no automatic positioning of the floor on which the cab would stop.
 Some of the older freight elevators were controlled by switches operated by pulling on adjacent ropes.
 In general, most elevators before WWII were manually controlled by elevator operators using a rheostat connected to the motor.
 This rheostat (see picture) was enclosed within a cylindrical container about the size and shape of a cake.
 This was mounted upright or sideways on the cab wall and operated via a projecting handle, which was able to slide around the top half of the cylinder.

 The elevator motor was located at the top of the shaft or beside the bottom of the shaft.
 Pushing the handle forward would cause the cab to rise; backwards would make it sink.
 The harder the pressure, the faster the elevator would move.
 The handle also served as a dead man switch: if the operator let go of the handle, it would return to its upright position, causing the elevator cab to stop.
 In time, safety interlocks would ensure that the inner and outer doors were closed before the elevator was allowed to move.

-This lever would allow some control over the energy supplied to the motor and so enabled the elevator to be accurately positioned — if the operator was sufficiently skilled.
+This lever would allow some control over the energy supplied to the motor and so enabled the elevator to be accurately positioned—if the operator was sufficiently skilled.
 More typically, the operator would have to "jog" the control, moving the cab in small increments until the elevator was reasonably close to the landing point.
 Then the operator would direct the outgoing and incoming passengers to "watch the step".

-Automatic elevators began to appear as early as the 1920s, their development being hastened by striking elevator operators which brought large cities dependent on skyscrapers (and therefore their elevators) such as New York and Chicago to their knees.
-Self service elevators were not allowed in New York City until 1922.
-Prior to this, non-luxury buildings that could not afford an attendant were built as five-story walk ups.
-These electromechanical systems used relay logic circuits of increasing complexity to control the speed, position and door operation of an elevator or bank of elevators.

 The Otis Autotronic system of the early 1950s brought the earliest predictive systems which could anticipate traffic patterns within a building to deploy elevator movement in the most efficient manner.
 Relay-controlled elevator systems remained common until the 1980s; they were gradually replaced with solid-state systems, and microprocessor-based controls are now the industry standard.
-Most older, manually-operated elevators have been retrofitted with automatic or semi-automatic controls.
+Most older, manually operated elevators have been retrofitted with automatic or semi-automatic controls.